 So why does it feel like it just arrived on the scene?
 A little more than a decade ago it was on nary a cocktail list (although, to be fair, a little more than a decade ago few bars had a cocktail list).
 Nevertheless, it’s now one of the holy triad of bar school drinks: cosmos, mojitos, lemondrops oh my!
 It’s hard to say exactly why.
 Call it the slow food (err…slow drink) movement; maybe it was the shift to fresh ingredients in drinks in the mid 90’s.
 The sheer amount of time it has been with us lends itself to evolution and re-definition which explains why there are so many interpretations as to what this drink really is—and, consequently, why it’s difficult to pin down it’s lineage.
 Regardless of where the mojito comes from or why it found its way back into the barroom, one thing is clear: the mojito is back and in a big way.
 So let’s roll up our sleeves, play nice, and figure out how to make the mojito work for us.

 Before we begin, we’ve really got to get a couple things straight.
 In my book, these are deal breakers.
+Get it right.
+After all warm weather is Mojito Season.
 But let me explain:

 1) The mojito should be served in a tall glass.
 Collins, pint, take your pick, but far too many bars and bartenders have taken to serving this drink in a rocks glass.
 Don’t get me wrong, I understand why.
 Both bars and bartenders are under constant pressure from guests to “Make it strong” while trying to maintain a healthy profit margin.
 Answer?
 Put it in a smaller glass.
 Unfortunately, there is too much stuff/garbage (mint, lime, sugar, rum, ice, soda) in this drink for a rocks glass to handle.
 The other aspect to keep in mind is the point of the drink: it’s a summertime cooler.
 Period.
 Sure, some order it in the dead of winter just to remember what color, freshness, and life look like…but the drink’s real purpose is avoid that third application of deodorant when the thermostat tops 104°.
 Point being: make it tall or go home.